mrachuta/cloud-iac-tools/ansible/README.md

 # Usage

-1) To deploy resources, first, login to your Azure account using cli and optionally set subscription if you have more than one associated with your account using following commands:
+1) To deploy resources, first, login to your Azure account using cli and optionally set a subscription (if you have more than one associated with your account) using the following commands:
     ```
     az login
     az account set --subscription "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"